I combined the Tristar Russian tank soldiers with Dragon T-34 premium kit. It was built in May 2014.

 It is somewhat the pose like a crashed tank.
 I painted the caterpillar tread and the rotating wheel with airbrush this time.
 Because the parts were big and I painted them easily without becoming so nervous.

 I painted dark green and attached decal sheet.
 I was finished the decal coating by mat clear without the surface being invaded lacquer thinner.
 We should be careful the strong thinner too much use, some decals are weak and soon get wrinkled or broken.

 T-34/85 has an 85mm antitank gun that was strengthened the firepower in comparison with T-34/76.
 This tank can fight almost equal condition with German Tiger and Panther.
 (Maybe Tiger is stronger…) T-34/85 has more advantageous than the IV tank long gun barrel type.
 Early T-34 had a 76.2mm gun, it’s firepower was relatively weak.

 T-34 were used in over 40 countries after World War II, especially in the Communists bloc.
 I remember the TV program of Discovery Channel tank best 10, in this program, T-34 won 1st prize.
 Though it would be half a joke, it was quite interesting.

 I made the round hatch movable.
 But it was damaged on the way to finish up, I adhered it an open position.
 It is a difficult point, even if the part of the hinge makes it movable through a brass wire.

 A decal shining was not outstanding with the photograph above three columns, but has attracted attention to the condition of the lighting a little.
 Because there was no shining it on the right side, why will such a thing be?
 I should have cut out a big blank part before attaching large decals.

-The periscopes was painted mixed blue with silver.
+The periscopes were painted mixed blue with silver.
 The Russian tanks seem to have a bad view as so few periscopes.
-Such a part influenced the momentary judgment on the battlefield, and German military would have the advantage.
+Such a part influenced the momentary judgment on the battlefield, and the German military would have the advantage.
 The Soviet Union forces exceeded in number on the background of industrial power.